CHINA SITUATION UPDATE

 - For regional and airline updates, please see below.

-Aircraft availability and Charter operations
+Aircraft availability and Charter operations in China

 - Permits for international carriers will be required, which can take up to 7 days, although we have recently seen a Chinese permit granted within 24 hours.

-- ACS’s local offices are gathering updates from the Chinese Civil Aviation Authority which indicates the situation is fluid.
+- ACS’s local offices are gathering updates from the Chinese Civil Aviation Authority, which indicates the situation is fluid.

 - ACS operations in Beijing, Shanghai and Hong Kong are still able to process charter requests.